supreme-gg-gg/block-ml/README.md

 - During development the files are put under src/ for webpack to generate bundle.js in the public directory served by node.js
 - You can make webpack recompile bundle.js automatically when a change is detected in the src/ folder using `npx webpack --watch`
 - Nodemon can automatically restart the node.js server when changes are made to server-side files like server.js: `npx nodemon server.js`

+## Areas of Future Improvements

+Only the core components of the project have been finished due to time constraints.
+The following features have been suggested to further improve the application.
+However, additional updates are unlikely but please reach out if you want to contribute.

+1. **Deployment with API calls**: deploy the trained model with Tensorflow Serve (etc.) in our real server and allow users to send requests to use the model
+2. **Automated cloud script execution**: after generating the script instead of downloading and manually upload to Colab run it automatically in cloud computing platforms
+3. **Improved visualisation**: show the training process live and the architecture of the network as an overview for educational purposes
+4. **More modularised process**: instead of the blocks being designed to work like a waterfall chain, have "sections" that design different parts of the program (e.g. input processing, model definition, deployment)